compvisia/Lila/docs/Building.md

 ### Running

-You can just hit play in Visual Studio or alternatively go to `bin/windows-x86_64/Debug/Testbed` and run `Testbed.exe` using the terminal
+You can just hit run in Visual Studio or alternatively go to `bin/windows-x86_64/Debug/Testbed` and run `Testbed.exe` using the terminal

 ## Linux